BabylonJS/Extensions/gradingSceneOptimizer/README.md

 ## Future Features :

-### Minimize draw call > occlusion culling and minimizeDrawCall Features :
+### Occlusion culling and minimizeDrawCalls Features :
+Purpose : automatically minimize draw calls to increase performance.

+### Benchmark Score and GPU recommended Features :
-### Increase the accuracy of devices and hardwares detection > Benchmark Score and GPU recommended Features :
+Purpose : Increase the accuracy of devices and hardwares detection to know which grade is the most optimized for your device.